Tissot Tradition G15.561 Quartz Retrograde Perpetual Calendar

 It means that you will have to manually correct its reading once in four years on February, 29.
 That’s the bad news.

-Well, the good news is that this inexpensive watch comes in a very stylish case with a nice silvered dial with a fine guilloche pattern, applied hour markers and even polished dauphine-shaped hour and minute hands.
+Well, the good news is that this inexpensive watch comes in a stylish case with a nice silvered dial with a fine guilloche pattern, applied hour markers and even polished dauphine-shaped hour and minute hands.

-If you have nothing against the brand in particular and quartz watches in general, this may be a very good choice if you need a dressy watch that would look good with your rented tuxedo.
+If you have nothing against the brand in particular and quartz watches in general, this may be a good choice if you need a dressy watch that would look good with your rented tuxedo.

 Tissot plans to sell the timekeeper at a price of around $450 (local taxes may add to this sum, though.)

 *UPDATE: Well, it seems that the original info that we have received on this timekeeper was fundamentally wrong: the watch DOES have a leap year functionality, which makes it a “true” perpetual calendar.
 Our apologies both to our readers and to Tissot as well.
+The MSRP is indeed set at $450.

 Photos: Tissot

-Tissot Tradition G15.561 Quartz Perpetual Calendar watch specification
+Tissot Tradition G15.561 Quartz Perpetual Calendar specification

 Price: $450

-Movement: Quartz, ETA G15.561, Swiss Made
+Movement: Quartz, Caliber ETA G15.561, Swiss Made

 Functions: Hours, minutes, small seconds; perpetual calendar with retrograde date, day of week and month

-Case material: Stainless steel
+Case: Stainless steel

-Lug width: N/A
+Lug width: 20 mm

 Dial: Silvered